AbhilashGeoWork/Landslide_DL_KL/README.md

 <p align="center">
   <img src="Figures/Sample.png" width="600"/>
   <br>
   <em>Figure 2.
 A landslide sample used in the study.
-Pre-event and post-event true-color (RGB) composites are used only for visualization purposes and are not included as inputs for the segmentation models.</em>
+Pre-event and post-event true-color (RGB) composites are used only for visualization purposes and are not included as inputs for the segmentation models.
+All layers are normalized to the range -1 to 1, with -9 as a placeholder for NoData.</em>
 </p>

 ### Data Availability